JEVS Human Services

 - Ideally, she or he will have experience teaching, tutoring, or working with youth and young adults in urban environments.

-- Access to car to travel to different JEVS facilities
+- Ability to travel to different JEVS facilities (mostly accessible via public transportation).

 Specific community need that the Philly Fellow will address:

-In Philadelphia, nearly 25% of students drop out of high school before graduating http://www.phillymag.com/news/2015/05/21/philadelphia-public-school-graduation-rates/.
+In Philadelphia, the four-year high school graduation rate has stayed near 65% for the past several years (http://thenotebook.org/articles/2016/04/14/graduation-rate-flat-after-years-of-increases).
 Individuals lacking a high school diploma are three times more likely to be unemployed than college graduates, and are more likely to live in poverty compared to high school graduates (Bridgeland, Dilulio, & Morison, 2006).
 JEVS provides extensive services for low-income, out-of-school youth—young people who lack a secondary credential and are neither enrolled in school nor employed full-time.
-A focus of our programming for out-of-school youth is helping participants earn a GED, as this is not only a prerequisite for postsecondary education options, but also a definite advantage in securing stable employment.
+A focus of our programming for out-of-school youth is helping participants earn a GED or other high school equivalency credential, as this is not only a prerequisite for postsecondary education options, but also a definite advantage in securing stable employment.
 In January 2014, the GED Testing Service released a revised version of the GED exam.
-The new exam, aligned to the Common Core State Standards, is more rigorous than previous versions.
-Of those who have taken the new GED test to date, national data indicates that only 53% have passed, compared to an average 72% for the old GED (http://www.politico.com/morningeducation/0914/morningeducation15134.html).
+The new exam, aligned to the Common Core State Standards, is more rigorous than previous versions—the national pass rate dropped by about 500,000 from 2013 to 2014.
+In January 2016, the GED Testing Service announced that it was lowering the required passing score on each section of the test from a 150 to a 145.
+The new GED test is still a significant a challenge for low-level learners, but the score change makes it an attainable goal for learners with the proper supports and the persistent commitment necessary to make academic progress a priority in their lives.
 The majority of out-of-school youth JEVS serves come to us with very low proficiency levels (4th grade – 8th grade) in both literacy and math.
-On average, 71% of participants enter our programs with literacy levels below 9th grade, and 79% enter with math proficiency below 9th grade (2014-15 JEVS enrollment data).
+On average, 71% of participants enter our programs with literacy levels below 9th grade, and 82% enter with math proficiency below 9th grade.
 Due to the transient nature of our youth population, JEVS typically has access to our clients for less than one year.
 Within these time constraints, we are challenged to bring our lower-proficiency youth clients up to a sufficient level to pass the new, more rigorous GED test.
-JEVS knows that by providing targeted GED instruction that incorporates best practices in the field (including contextualized learning, differentiated instruction, linked support systems, assistive technology, etc.), we can significantly improve the rate at which youth with low academic proficiency can attain the GED, an essential criterion for success.
-Although we are well-versed in the best practices related to the old GED test, new best practices related to acceleration are just being established for the revised test that was launched in 2014.
-We are applying for a second year Philly Fellow to continue our project focused on best practices for preparing youth with 4th – 8th grade literacy and numeracy levels for the GED.
-This year, our Philly Fellow is compiling, vetting, and incorporating emerging research in the field related to the new GED test.
-Our goals are to increase the proficiency levels of these low-level youth to the point where they are prepared to take and pass the new GED exam within a year or less and to enhance program practices that contribute to youth persistence and motivation so that they can persist in achieving their GED.
-A 2016-17 Philly Fellow will allow us to pilot the best practices identified by our current Philly Fellow into JEVS youth programs.
+JEVS knows that by providing targeted GED instruction that incorporates best practices in the field (including contextualized learning, differentiated instruction, linked support systems, assistive technology, etc.), we can significantly improve the rate at which youth with low academic proficiency can attain the GED or another form of high school equivalency (HSE), an essential criterion for success.
+We are applying for a third year Philly Fellow to continue our project focused on best practices for preparing youth with 4th –8th grade literacy and numeracy levels for the GED and other high school equivalency assessments/programs.
+In the first year of this project (2015-16), our Philly Fellow compiled and vetted emerging research in the field related to the new GED test, and synthesized her research and discussions into a resource guide outlining these best practices.
+In year two (2016-17), our Fellow is helping JEVS staff pilot the best practices identified by our first Philly Fellow into JEVS youth programs.
+A 2017-18 Philly Fellow will work with JEVS instructors and program directors to fully revise our program strategies for low-literacy and low-numeracy youth based on the pilot taking place this year.
+The 2017-18 Fellow will ensure ongoing sustainability beyond the three-year Fellow project to ensure successful practices are maintained in years to come and that JEVS has the infrastructure to respond to additional testing changes in the future.
+Our ultimate goal with this work is to increase the proficiency levels of low-level youth to the point where they are prepared to take and pass the new GED exam or other HSE assessments/programs within a year or less, and to enhance program practices that contribute to youth persistence and motivation so that they can persist in achieving their HSE and continue to post-secondary education.

 The organization’s experience operating anti-poverty programming of this nature: